Vermilion Energy (TSE:VET) Shares Up 20.3% – Time to Buy?

 Analysts Set New Price Targets

-A number of analysts recently weighed in on VET shares.
-CIBC cut their price target on shares of Vermilion Energy from C$17.00 to C$14.00 in a research report on Thursday.
-National Bankshares increased their target price on shares of Vermilion Energy from C$18.00 to C$19.00 and gave the stock an “outperform” rating in a report on Thursday, January 30th.
-ATB Capital decreased their price target on shares of Vermilion Energy from C$20.00 to C$17.50 and set an “outperform” rating for the company in a report on Monday, December 30th.
-Atb Cap Markets downgraded Vermilion Energy from a “strong-buy” rating to a “hold” rating in a research note on Thursday, February 13th.
-Finally, TD Securities reduced their target price on Vermilion Energy from C$18.00 to C$17.00 and set a “buy” rating on the stock in a report on Friday, December 20th.
-Four research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of C$16.75.
+Several analysts have recently commented on the stock.
+Atb Cap Markets downgraded shares of Vermilion Energy from a “strong-buy” rating to a “hold” rating in a report on Thursday, February 13th.
+Royal Bank of Canada decreased their price objective on shares of Vermilion Energy from C$17.00 to C$16.00 and set a “sector perform” rating for the company in a research note on Monday, December 30th.
+TD Securities cut their target price on Vermilion Energy from C$18.00 to C$17.00 and set a “buy” rating on the stock in a research note on Friday, December 20th.
+BMO Capital Markets decreased their price target on Vermilion Energy from C$16.00 to C$14.00 in a research report on Thursday, March 6th.
+Finally, National Bankshares increased their price target on shares of Vermilion Energy from C$18.00 to C$19.00 and gave the company an “outperform” rating in a research report on Thursday, January 30th.
+Four equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Vermilion Energy currently has a consensus rating of “Moderate Buy” and a consensus price target of C$16.75.

 Vermilion Energy Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, April 15th.
-Investors of record on Tuesday, April 15th will be given a $0.13 dividend.
-This represents a $0.52 dividend on an annualized basis and a yield of 6.16%.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, April 15th.
+Shareholders of record on Tuesday, April 15th will be given a dividend of $0.13 per share.
 The ex-dividend date of this dividend is Monday, March 31st.
-This is a positive change from Vermilion Energy’s previous quarterly dividend of $0.12.
-Vermilion Energy’s dividend payout ratio (DPR) is currently -9.03%.
+This represents a $0.52 annualized dividend and a dividend yield of 6.16%.
+This is an increase from Vermilion Energy’s previous quarterly dividend of $0.12.
+Vermilion Energy’s dividend payout ratio is currently -9.03%.

 Vermilion Energy Inc is an international oil and gas producing company.
 It engages in full-cycle exploration and production programs that focus on the acquisition, exploration, development, and optimization of producing properties in North America, Europe, and Australia.
 The majority of Vermilion’s revenue has derived from the production and sale of petroleum and natural gas.